Somwati Amawasya is the amawasya (new moon) falls on Monday in Hindu Panchang.

 Amawasya is dedicated to Pitradev (forefathers).
 Besides, Hindus worship and observe fasts on Amawasya to honour and seek blessings from their ancestors.

 Amavasya holds great importance in Hinduism.
-We dedicate this day to our ancestors.
-It is believed that worship and donations on Amavasya bring special blessings.
-Amavasya is also linked to Pitru Paksha.
-Many believe that the souls of ancestors visit the earth on this day.
-That’s why we perform Shradh rituals to bring them peace and seek their blessings.
-Donating on Amavasya is considered very auspicious and meaningful.
+It is believed that making donations or daan on Amawasya bring special blessings.
+Likewise, Amawasya is also linked to Pitru Paksha.
+Many believe that the souls of ancestors visit the Earth on this day.
+That’s why we perform Shraddh rituals to bring them peace and seek their blessings.

 What is Somwati Amawasya?